gurvir-dhillon1/WASM-Draw/README.md

 # WebAssembly-Drawing-Tool

 This is a C++ drawing tool developed to be used in the browser using WebAssembly.
 If you want to host it locally, please follow the instructions below.
-Otherwise, feel free to check it out at [](https://gdhillon2.github.io/WASM-Draw/).
+Otherwise, feel free to check it out [here](https://gdhillon2.github.io/WASM-Draw/).

 ## Prerequisites